amaranth-lang/rfcs/text/0066-simulation-time.md

 - `.megahertz -> float`
 - `.gigahertz -> float`
   - Accessing these properties when the period is zero will raise `ZeroDivisionError`.
+  - Accessing these properties when the period is negative will raise `ValueError`.

 The following operators are defined:
 - `.__lt__(other: Period) -> bool`